vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 This interface provides common properties and functions to data based on pairs of regions.
-A typical example in this regard would be pairs of ligated fragments in a Hi-C library, as represented within Kai-C by the :class:`~fanc.pairs.ReadPairs` class.
+A typical example in this regard would be pairs of ligated fragments in a Hi-C library, as represented within FAN-C by the :class:`~fanc.pairs.ReadPairs` class.
 But also matrix-based data, such as in :class:`~fanc.matrix.Hic` can be interpreted as scores between pairs of binned genomic regions, hence it also supports the :class:`~fanc.matrix.RegionPairsContainer` interface.
 After loading a dataset using :func:`~fanc.tools.load.load`, you can check for